VARA is a soundcard-based software TNC written by EA5HVK. See

 #BPQ11:GM8BPQ-2} Error - Invalid Port // Port is not an VARA port.

 #BPQ11:GM8BPQ-2} Error - Port in use // Port is in use.

-Once attached to a port, You use the "C" command to connect and the "D" command to disconnect and release the TNC.
+Once attached to a port, you can change the TNC operation mode using the BW500 BW2300 or BW2750 commands.
+Use the "C" command to connect and the "D" command to disconnect and release the TNC.

 The remote VARA TNC can have a password set to restrict access.
 If this is the case you can add the password after the callsign in the C command, eg